jacksonrayhamilton/tabany/gamefiles/client/images/README.md

 Images
 ======

-Because of the large combined size of Tabany's image assets, instead of being included in the project project repository they are available for download at http://tabany.zxq.net/images.tar.gz.
+Because of the large combined size of Tabany's image assets, instead of being included in the project repository they are available for download at http://tabany.zxq.net/images.tar.gz.

 Run the following commands to download, extract and install them.